Salesflare/hapi-csv/README.md

 ### Dynamic schemas

-Hapi-csv supports dynamic response schemas as well.
+hapi-csv supports dynamic response schemas as well.
 Imagine one of your property's schema is dynamic but you still want to export the value of it to csv.
 You can tell hapi-csv to translate a given key on the fly when it is converting the response to csv (`onPreResponse`).
 On the route config set the plugin config to an object like